anuragsatpathy/anuragsatpathy.github.io/_code/software_package1.md

 <ul>
 	<li>
-		Delivered a Talk on <i> Smart and Intelligent Resource Assignment Schemes in Sustanibale Cloud using Matching Theory </i> at the ATAL FDP 2024-25 (Jan-20th to 25th 2025) on "Empowering Smart Cities with AI-Driven Edge and Fog Computing Architecture", organized by the Siddaganga Institute of Technology.
+		Delivered a Talk on " <i> Smart and Intelligent Resource Assignment Schemes in Sustanibale Cloud using Matching Theory </i>" at the ATAL FDP 2024-25 (Jan-20th to 25th 2025) on "<b>Empowering Smart Cities with AI-Driven Edge and Fog Computing Architecture</b>", organized by the Siddaganga Institute of Technology, Tumkur, India.
 	</li>
 </ul>
 ## Program Committee Memberships